Mindjet/mindjet.github.io/_posts/2016-10-14-data-binding-1-en.markdown

     return convertView;
 }
 {% endhighlight %}
 `mBinding` is a auto-generated class.
-Using the method `inflate` of `DataBindingUtil` can bind the `xml` to the `mBinding` and return it.
+Using the method `inflate` of DataBindingUtil can bind the xml to the mBinding and return it.

-Note that when the `convertView` is null, we should do the binding and using `Binding`'s method `getRoot` can return a `convertView` it binds.
+Note that when the convertView is null, we should do the binding and using Binding's method `getRoot` can return a convertView it binds.

-When it comes to the assignment of `variable`, there are 2 ways to go.
+When it comes to the assignment of variable, there are 2 ways to go.
 You can assign the variable using `setVariable` and a class named `BR`, or just explicitly set the value just like method `setAdapter`.

-We have no need to introduce `ViewHolder` with `data-binding`.(The truth is `data-binding` has done it for us.)
+We have no need to introduce ViewHolder with data-binding.(The truth is data-binding has done it for us.)

-If we use `@{adapter.onclickListener}` to attach listener to a widget, we need a Listener as a member variable in `MyBindingAdapter`:
+If we use `@{adapter.onclickListener}` to attach listener to a widget, we need a Listener as a member variable in MyBindingAdapter:

 {% highlight Java %}
 public class MyOnclickListener implements View.OnClickListener{